 LEAH M. BARRY

 Art History Research Coordinator

 Leah serves JFAi in art research, tracking down valuable information on issues regarding provenance, authentication, fraud, and the state of the art market.
 A skilled writer adept in both English and French, Leah's strong grammar and editorial skills contribute to JFAi's overall success.
 Leah studied studio art and art history at Western Michigan University, earning a BA and several scholarships for artistic achievement.
 Leah is an avid bike commuter, riding between Chicago and Oak Park come rain, sleet or snow.
-In addition to shuttling back and forth between work and home, Leah spends long hours in the saddle in the company of the BFF Bikes Racing Team, competing in the Screw City Cyclocross Race Series, Michigan Cyclocross Series, & the Chicago Cyclocross Cup, and testing her mental fortitude in endurance Gravel Races such as the Barry-Roubaix.
+On top of commuting, Leah spends her weekends on training rides in the company of the BFF Bikes Racing Team, competing in the Screw City Cyclocross Race Series, Michigan Cyclocross Series, & the Chicago Cyclocross Cup, as well as testing her mental fortitude in endurance Gravel Races such as the Barry-Roubaix and Rough Road 100.

 Leah is a working artist, focusing her practice in printmaking, collage, and illustration.
 Her monoprints and intaglio works have been exhibited in numerous student shows and, in 2013, one of her intaglio etchings was inducted into the permanent collection of Gwen Frostic School of Art (WMU), Kalamazoo, MI.

 Terri manages JFAi's budget and financial statement preparation.
 Her areas of responsibility include finance, accounting, human resources and office systems.

 Terri has more than 20 years of experience working in finance-related businesses, and since 2011, her business acumen has assisted Jacob Fine Art in improving its efficiencies.
 Terri holds a BS in Business Administration with a concentration in finance from Taylor University, an MBA from DePaul University, Chicago, and is a licensed CPA.